minhtricao-2105/RoboSensor/Assignment 2 - Robotics/Simulation/Readme.md

   Note: Detailed installation instructions for these tools can be found on their respective official websites.

   2. Running project:
     *  Run the file named 'MainGui.mlapp'
     *  CLick 'Load Simulate' to launch the environment
     *  Click 'Run Mission' to start
     *  Click 'E-Stop' to pause the process.
 Then toggle 'E-Stop' switch and click 'Resume' to continue
     *  Click 'Cancel' to cancel mission
   If you want to use Teach Pedant
     *  Toggle 'Teach' switch
     *  Click 'Teach TM5' or 'Teach TM12'
     *  Click 'Start' to launch the model of robot
     *  Use 'TCP Position' and 'TCP Orientation' to control the end of effector of robot
     *  Toggle 'JS' switch to control the robot by Joint Position
     *  Toggle 'TCP' switch to control the robot by input the position of end effector

+* Note: for real demonstration, please refer to our omcron_package